-b.
+c.
 Tie downs and draw reins are optional.

-c.
+d.
 Mechanical hackamores are permitted; however, metal must not be in contact with the nose of the horse.

-d.
+e.
 Use of a hackamore (including mechanical hackamores) or other type of bridles and bits is the choice of the exhibitor.
 However, the judge may prohibit the use of bits or equipment he/she may consider severe or inhumane.

-For additional information, refer to Guidelines for Bits in Pennsylvania 4-H Horse Shows available from county extension offices or the PA 4-H Horse Program website.
+For additional information, refer to Guidelines for Bits in Pennsylvania 4-H Horse Shows available from county extension offices or the Pennsylvania 4-H Horse Program SharePoint and Cloverlink websites. f.

-e.
 Beginning with the contestant's entry in the ring, the following rules apply.
 Bats, crops, whips, or ropes may be used on the horse only behind the girth.
 A judge, at his/her discretion, may disqualify a contestant for excessive use of a bat, crop, whip, or rope or for the use of equipment that is considered abusive or inhumane.
 The use of the reins or hands as a whip shall cause disqualification.